A-Olarh/Cybersecurity-Portfolio/Home_Lab_Projects/Readme.md

 ### 🔒 SSH Firewall Hardening & Logging with UFW

 **Objective:**
-Configured firewall rules using UFW to restrict SSH access and enhance system security in a virtual Ubuntu environment.
-Enabled logging to monitor connection attempts and validated rule effectiveness through simulated traffic.
+Configure firewall rules using UFW to restrict SSH access and enhance system security in a virtual Ubuntu environment.
+Enable logging to monitor connection attempts and validated rule effectiveness through simulated traffic.

 **Outcome:**
 Strengthened SSH access control and gained experience in preventive firewall configuration and traffic monitoring using UFW.